Jack-Coutts/Zip-Instrument-Data/README.md

 ## How to run the script?

-To run this script you should move the 'zipping_instrument_raw_data.py' file to a location on you machine where you can access it easily
+To run this script you should move the 'zipping_instrument_raw_data.py' file to a location on you machine where you can access it easily E.g. `Users -> Name -> Documents -> Zipping`.
-E.g. Users -> Name -> Documents -> Zipping.
-In this case the file path would be Users/Name/Documents/Zipping/zipping_instrument_raw_data.py.
+In this case the file path would be `Users/Name/Documents/Zipping/zipping_instrument_raw_data.py`.

-F